EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The mapping image from the first channel loaded on the *Mapping* tab

+To load the corresponding image from the second camera (the acceptor channel), we took the same steps from the file menu, as you can see on :numref:`second map image loading`.
+This time under the menu *Create New Map*, we chose the *2nd Channel*.

 .. figure:: ./../../figures/examples/PA4_map_image_loading1.png
    :width: 500
    :alt: map image loading
    :align: center
    :name: second map image loading

+   Mapping steps on DeepLASI for loading the second channel image

 .. figure:: ./../../figures/examples/PA5_map_image_flipping.png
    :width: 500